Boemska/sas-hot-editor/README.md

 ## Who is it for?

-SASHOT is designed to be an universal, easily customised app.
-It will be useful to anyone wanting to enable members of their organisation to easily view or edit centrally stored data in a controlled and secure manner, without the need to install any clients to their local machine.
+SASHOT will be useful to anyone wanting to give members of their organisation the ability to view or edit centrally stored data in a controlled and secure manner, without the need for any extra traning or client-side deployment.
+It is designed to be a universal 'swiss-army knife' type app that can be easily customised by SAS programmers to provide locked down, user-dependent functionality.

-Whether it's to quickly browse a library, update a control table, submit manual adjustments (by pasting data in from their excel workbook?)... you get the idea.
+Whether it's to quickly browse a SAS library, update a control table, submit manual adjustments (by pasting data in from their excel workbook?)... you get the idea.
 If you've ever had a colleague look off into middle distance and perform an impromptu soliloquy on _the good old days of PROC FSEDIT_, feel free to show them this app.

 ## How does it work?